3dfirelab/wuitips/README.md

 it computes de WUI associated to each touristic polygon of the touristic infrastructure map. an input parameter `flag_ai` activate of not the use of AI (ie conversion of fuel to hazard categories) The distance of interaction of each fuel/hazard is defined in the variables `bufferDistVegCat` for each of the fuel category defined in `src-load/load-clc-category.py'.
+In the current version, forest type vegetation areas have a buffer distance of 200m and agricultural/grass areas have a buffer of 50m.

 ## 4. Touristic Hot Spot